peterdsharpe/torchmesh/README.md

 </p>

 <p align="center">
-  <em>It's not just a bag of triangles -- it's a fast bag of triangles!</em>
+  <em>"It's not just a bag of triangles -- it's a fast bag of triangles!"</em>
 </p>

 ---